mvinesn/spark-udf-talk/README.md

 By default only one of the tables in the dataset is loaded.
 Feel free to experiment further.

-If you find an error, let me know!
+If you find an error, write me an email: mvinesn@gmail.com